 According to a news story by the Civil Beat, the Building Industry Association (BIA) of Hawaii organized a party to celebrate what it called a "big win."
 This "victory" was the extension of a state law prohibiting local jurisdictions from adopting their own requirements for fire sprinklering new homes.
 Set to sunset this year, the prohibition has been officially extended to 2027.
 The BIA played a crucial role in its passage.

 Then, tragedy struck.
-Fire broke out at the state's Marco Polo apartment building on July 13, killing three people.
+Fire broke out at the state's Marco Polo apartment building on July 13, killing four people.
 The building lacked fire sprinklers.
 The celebration was immediately cancelled.

 As the state debates mandatory retrofits for its high-rise buildings, the tragedy has further illuminated the sprinkler ban and the homebuilding industry's efforts to keep fire sprinklers out of the place where most Americans are dying from fire.